xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/openeuler/index.rst

 MariaDB serves the service-node hierarchy.
 Additional firmware, database, image-format and network combinations need separate qualification.

+The tested provisioning networks use IPv4 and ISC DHCP on isolated links, with separate upstream and downstream interfaces on service nodes.
+The qualification covers on-link access to the assigned management or service node.
+The 20.03 SP4 and 22.03 SP4 direct stateless cases use ``net.ipv4.ip_forward=0`` without a DHCP default router.
+Off-subnet reachability is outside this qualification.

+The tested service-node hierarchies use ``sharedtftp=1`` and ``disjointdhcps=1``.
+The 20.03 SP4 and 22.03 SP4 installed-service-node cases
+and the 24.03 SP4 cases use ``installloc=/install``.
+The 20.03 SP4 and
+22.03 SP4 hierarchy cases use ``hierarchicalattrs=postscripts``.

 Keep the complete OS name in node, image and repository definitions.
 For example, ``openeuler24.03sp4`` must not be shortened to ``openeuler24`` or replaced with an EL version.
 Profile lookup prefers